FIU-Nederland: how to file unusual transaction reports (goAML)

 The structured fields are language-neutral codes.
 The narrative free-text fields should be in Dutch where practical; English is accepted in cross-border cases.
 Supporting attachments are typically retained in the language they were produced in.

-• Register a goAML organisation account with FIU-Nederland before activity in the Netherlands generates the first reportable transaction.
+- Register a goAML organisation account with FIU-Nederland before activity in the Netherlands generates the first reportable transaction — enrolment is not same-day.

-• Keep UTR investigation notes in a separate system not accessible from customer-facing tooling.
+- Keep UTR investigation notes in a separate system not accessible from customer-facing tooling, and script front-line responses to respect tipping-off.